rkumar/rbcurse/README.markdown

   * test2.rb (exit with F1, Or Cancel button/Alt-C) contains various
     widgets.
 F2 for menubar toggling

-  * rfe.rb is a ruby file explorer
+  * rfe.rb is a ruby file explorer demo.

-  * sqlc.rb is a ruby sql client demo (using testd.db at
+  * sqlc.rb is a ruby sql client _demo_ (using testd.db at
      <http://www.benegal.org/files/screen/testd.db>)
     (requires gem sqlite3-ruby)
     Demos horizontal and vertical scrolling of data.
     (If this doesn't work, try _sqlc.rb.
-I was integrating tabbedpanes into sqlc.rb and left off somewhere).
+I have integrated tabbedpanes into sqlc.rb - each query opens a new tab).

   * testtodo.rb is a test TODO application (now using fastercsv)